alphamind-club/MLPA/README.md

 ## Contact

-For questions or support, please open an issue or contact the project maintainers at [jamesguru77@gmail.com].
+For questions or support, please open an issue or contact the project maintainers at [jamesguru77@gmail.com] or [jakechen@uab.edu].